 6.5.2 CONTINUOUS WRITE

-For the Continuous Write modes, the address selection can take the two following values:
+The STATUSCOM register contains the write loop settings for the internal Register Address Pointer (WRITE).
+For the Continuous Write modes, the address selection can take the two following values.

 TABLE 6-2: ADDRESS SELECTION IN CONTINUOUS WRITE